 Rust does not mean replacement is necessary

-Different types of metal in windows
+Different types of metal used for windows

 Also of interest...